CompuTec/computec-docs/docs/webup/installation-and-activation.md

 ![System Details help screen in CSP configuration process](./media/3-webup-config-csp.png)
 2. Click on the **Required CSP Entries for Web Client** link.
 ![A help screen showing where to find the link to the required CSP entries in CSP configuration process](./media/4-webup-config-csp-entries-link.png)
-3. Here, you can find all the required entries for your Consent Security Policy.
+3. Here, you can find all the required entries for SAP Web Client Content Security Policy.
 ![A help screen showing where to find the required CSP entries in CSP configuration process](./media/5-webup-config-csp-entries.png)
 4. Copy the entries and close the window.
-5. Open **SAP Business One Web Client** and click on your profile icon in the upper right corner of the interface.
+5. Open **SAP Business One Web Client** and click on your **profile** icon in the upper right corner of the interface.
 ![A help screen showing where to find your profile icon in SAP Business One Web Client](./media/6-webup-profile-settings-sapb1-menu.png)
 6. Navigate to **Settings** > **General Settings**.
 ![A help screen showing where to find General Settings in SAP Business One Web Client](./media/7-webup-general-settings-sapb1-menu.png)